 “I feel truly blessed to be able to do what I’m most passionate about while I’m continuing the legacy of circus arts, and, I am honored to be doing this with the best partner anyone could have, my husband and co-founder, Pedro.”

--Dolly Jacobs, Founder & Associate Director
+-Dolly Jacobs, Founder & Vice President

-Pedro Reis, Founder & CEO
+Pedro Reis, Founder / President & CEO